The Giant Behemoth: Production

 The live action scenes for The Giant Behemoth were filmed entirely in Great Britain, including London.
 The stop-motion animation special effects by Willis O'Brien were shot in a Los Angeles studio, where they were also optically integrated with the live-action footage.

 In an odd connection between O'Brien and his most famous creation, stock screams that were used in King Kong can be heard in the scenes where the creature attacks the ferry and when it invades London.

 In the book Video Movie Guide 2002, mention of the stop-action animation was made, but with the proviso that "the film monster wasn't bad but Willis O'Brien was clearly working with a low budget".

 The original 71m 07s version, as The Giant Behemoth, was initially given an X certificate by the British Board of Film Censors on 9 January 1959, before a version cut to 69m 07s, as Behemoth, the Sea Monster, was given an A certificate four days later.

+In Germany the film was known as Das Ungeheuer von Loch Ness (The Monster from Loch Ness).

 Reception

+The Monthly Film Bulletin wrote: "This is considerably better than many recent essays in monster science-fiction, both in its suspense and staging; but the story, though put over as convincingly as possible, remains stuck at routine outsize-palaeontology level."

+James Lowder reviewed The Giant Behemoth in White Wolf Inphobia #56 (June, 1995), rating it a 2 out of 5 and stated that "Behemoths performances are workmanlike, but hardly inspired.
+The special effects are also lackluster.
+Master monster-maker Willis O'Brien ended his career with this dreary film.
+A few sequences display his touch [...] but the film's effects fall far short of his brilliant work on King Kong or The Lost World."

 American film critic Andrew Wickliffe considered the lead up to the appearance of the monster to be more interesting than the rampage that follows, writing, "I'm not sure the British are really suited for giant monster movies.
 No offense to the Brits, but watching a bunch of folks stand around and keep the stiff upper lip while radioactive monsters from the deep attack London isn't too much fun".

 Regarding a later release of the film in a package with other science fiction features, film reviewer Glenn Erickson observed that The Giant Behemoth was derivative, speculating that "... director Eugène Lourié apparently instructed writers Robert Abel and Alan Adler to repackage his original The Beast from 20,000 Fathoms, copying whole scenes and situations.
 The structure and script are almost a verbatim clone, right down to the dotty paleontologist".